 I'm an Information Scientist by training and have finished my PhD at the University of Regensburg, Bavaria, Germany in 2016.
 After my PhD, I worked as a study co-coordinator for the Master programme in Digital Humanities at the Chair for Information Science, University of Regensburg for three years.
 I joined Prof. Ioannis Giannopoulos' research group (Geoinformation, TU Wien, Vienna, Austria) in 5/2019, leading the Spatial-HCI Lab.
-I became a Marie Skłodowska-Curie Global Fellow as part of EU's H2020 programme (Advisors: Prof. Ioannis Giannopoulos and Prof. Dan Montello): In this 30-months project (3/2022-9/2024) I focus on studying the behavioral correlates of spatial familiarity in pedestrian wayfinders in-situ.
+I became a Marie Skłodowska-Curie Global Fellow as part of EU's H2020 programme in 2021 (Advisors: Prof. Ioannis Giannopoulos and Prof. Dan Montello): I focus on studying the behavioral correlates of spatial familiarity in pedestrian wayfinders in-situ.
 Having arrived at UCSB 3/2022, I will be working with Prof. Dan Montello for 18 months at UCSB's Department of Geography.

 Antonia Golab, Markus Kattenbeck, Georgios Sarlas & Ioannis Giannopoulos (2021) It’s also about timing!
 When do pedestrians want to receive navigation instructions, Spatial Cognition & Computation, DOI: 10.1080/13875868.2021.1942474